-In either way, that’s a win, because we can use the information that we’ve gathered to apply our time and energy toward high probability of win pursuits and more quickly turn away from low probability of win pursuits.
+Either way, that’s a win, because we can use the information that we’ve gathered to apply our time and energy toward the high probability of win pursuits and more quickly turn away from low probability of win pursuits.

 And that’s really our game.
 Identify the intelligence that’s going to help us achieve a win or a draw outcome.

 Experts to help your capture, your bids, and even your project execution